John Goldingay

-John Edgar Goldingay (born 20 June 1942 in Birmingham, United Kingdom) is a British Old Testament scholar and translator and Anglican cleric.
+John Edgar Goldingay (born 20 June 1942) is a British Old Testament scholar and translator and Anglican cleric.
 He is the David Allan Hubbard Professor Emeritus of Old Testament in the School of Theology of Fuller Theological Seminary in California.

-Education and Career
+Education and career

 Goldingay obtained a Bachelor of Arts (BA) at the University of Oxford and a Doctor of Philosophy (PhD) at the University of Nottingham.
 He also has a Doctor of Divinity Lambeth degree.
 He was ordained a deacon in the Church of England in 1966 and a priest in 1967.

 Goldingay was a Professor of Old Testament and Hebrew at St John's College, Nottingham and served as Principal from 1988 to 1997.
 He went to Fuller Theological Seminary in 1997.
 He was also an associate priest at St Barnabas Episcopal Church, Pasadena.

 Personal life

 Goldingay was married to his first wife, Ann, for 43 years until she died in June 2009.
 In 2010 he married Kathleen Scott.
 He has two adult sons from his first marriage and an adult step-daughter from the second.
 After retiring from Fuller, he moved back to his home country of England in the spring of 2018, living in Oxford.